dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 line manager will usually ask you to try to make the hours up during the week.
 If the time off is longer but less frequent, the hours can be made up over a longer period of time.

+If you need to attend a one off appointment or an appointment for a dependent let your line manager or delivery lead know as far in advance as possible.
+If you are going to be away from the office for more than half a day then you will need to track it through BreatheHR.

 In both cases, this might mean a conversation with your delivery lead or equivalent to make sure work is managed in the best way.
 If it’s not possible to